Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath: The Split Langevin Bath

 Figure~\ref{fig:phasetm} shows typical results for $\log_{10}\braket{T}$ obtained from numerical simulation of Eq.(\ref{eq:splitm}) as a function of the loss site $m_0$ and the random-gain site $n_0$ for chains with $N=11$ (a) and $N=12$ (b) sites respectively.
 The white squares denote configurations where the chain does not reach a steady state.
 The salient features of these results are as follows.
 When $ m_0=n_0$, we obtain the usual Langevin result, namely the chain equilibrates to a uniform, constant temperature.
-When $m_0\neq n_0$,{\it the chain does not reach a steady state if and only if $m_0$ and $n_0$ are co-prime and $m_0$ is a nontrivial factor of $N+1$}.
+When $m_0\neq n_0$, the chain {\it does not reach a steady state if and only if $m_0$ and $n_0$ are co-prime and $m_0$ is a nontrivial factor of $N+1$}.
 Thus, when $N=11$ and the loss is on site $m_0 =3$, the chain reaches a steady state if and only if the random gain is on site $n_0=\{3,6,9\}$.
 On the other hand, for an $N=12$ chain, all loss-gain configurations lead to steady-state results because $N + 1$ is a prime number.
 We also note that the highest steady-state temperature -- a ten-fold increase from the traditional Langevin result – is achieved when the loss is on the end masses and the gain is at the center of the chain.
 The results are symmetric under reflection, i.e. $\braket{T}(m_0,n_0)=\braket{T}(N+1-m_0,N +1-n_0)$, but not under the exchange of loss and random-gain locations, i.e. $\braket{T}(n_0,m_0)\neq\braket{T}(m_0,n_0)$.
-Figures~\ref{fig:phasetm}c and~\ref{fig:phasetm}d show the steady-state local temperature for a configuration with random gain on site $n_0=2$ (red bar) and the viscous drag on site $m_0=5$ (blue bar) for chains with $ N=11$ sites (c) and $N=12$ (d) sites.
-The black bars are results obtained from numerical integration of equations of motion, by using a cutoff $\tau=(2\pi/\omega_M)\times 10^5$ and a discrete time-step $\Delta t=0.1(2\pi/\omega_M)$.
-We have verified that they remain unchanged when the cutoff $\tau$ is increased or the time-step $\Delta t$ is reduced.
-The gray boxes denote analytical results that are obtained from the steady-state momentum covariance matrix that is derived in Sec.~\ref{sec:stoc}.
-For both chains, the non-equilibrium steady states have heterogeneous temperature profiles that are dictated by the loss and random-gain locations.
-In particular, we see that although the random-gain site is the hottest, and the viscous drag site is the coolest, the site temperatures at other locations are not, in general, monotonic in the distance from the gain or the loss location.
-These results are valid for any chain size $N$, and imply that a split Langevin bath offers ways to engineering nonequilibrium steady states with complex temperature profiles.

-Next, we analytically investigate the long-time behavior of a split Langevin chain, by obtaining the position- momentum covariance matrix and characterizing the requirements for the emergence of a steady state.